-A positive answer to Question 1 indicates the problem can qualify to meet Priority 1 criteria with the adequate justification included in the narrative description.
+A positive answer to Question 1 or 5 indicates the problem can qualify to meet Priority 1 criteria with adequate justification included in the narrative description.

-A positive answer to Question 2, 3, or 4, indicates the problem can qualify to meet Priority 2 criteria with the adequate justification included in the narrative description
+A positive answer to Question 2, 3, 4, or 5 indicates the problem can qualify to meet Priority 2 criteria with adequate justification included in the narrative description.